Imagine That! is an artisan-run co-operative store in Duncan in the Cowichan Valley on Vancouver Island, B.C.

 Handknitted by Martha McHardy

-Martha McHardy is a new artist in the shop and has created a great selection of lovely and practical woolies.
+Martha McHardy combines wools of various textures and colours to create a great selection of lovely and practical woolies.

 Teresa De Koninck, Windchimes